You could have a hidden ability for intelligence analysis.

 2. Specialist Training

-The next step is two year specialist training at the Defence School of Languages at which you’ll learn:
+The next step is two year specialist training at the Defence Centre for Languages and Culture (DCLC) at which you’ll learn:

 - to become fluent in a modern language